Grow your own Salad Greens

 Place the sown seeds where they will be regularly watered, keep the mix consistently moist, but not wet, avoid over watering.

-Once the second set of true leaves appear the seedlings are ready to be transplanted into bigger pots filled with Scotts Performance Naturals Vegetable & Herb Mix to grow on before planting out.
+Once the second set of true leaves appear the seedlings are ready to be transplanted into bigger pots filled with Scotts Osmocote Vegetable Mix to grow on before planting out.

 Before planting out, harden the seedlings off by placing them outside during the day and bringing them in at night, do this for 7-10 days.
 Prepare garden beds for planting by digging in Scotts Osmocote Compost & Soil Improver.